 ySUPin’ is the bee knees, cats PJ’s and fiddler’s fiddle.
 If you’ve never tried it, find a local class and give it a go.
 It’s incredible – but in order to get the most out of your experience you’re going to want the right ySUP board.
 We help you figure out which boards are best.

 The Keeper Stand Up Paddle Board is one of the least expensive solid construction boards on the market.
-The downside?
-It’s not terribly durable – read on to find out if the Keeper SUP is right for you (chances are it’s not)
+Read on to find out if the Keeper SUP is right for you.